Peter Schreyer: Education and early career

 Schreyer was born in 1953 in Bad Reichenhall, Bavaria, West Germany, and he began studying in 1975 at the Munich University of Applied Sciences (Fachhochschule München – Industrie Design).
 He worked with Audi first as a student in 1978, graduating in 1979 with his industrial design degree.
 Subsequently, he won the Audi Scholarship to study at the Royal College of Art in London from 1979 to 1980 as a transportation design student.

+Audi and Volkswagen Group

 In 1980, Schreyer began working with Audi in exterior, interior and conceptual design.
 In 1991, he moved to the company's design studio in California.
 He returned to the Audi Design Concept Studio in 1992 and, the following year, moved to Volkswagen's exterior design department.